 Using that algorithm, Cooley and her colleagues were able to sift through more 25 terabytes of CubeSat data.

-Cooley says she expects more interesting earth science findings to come from CubeSats in the coming years.
+Cooley says she expects more interesting earth science findings from CubeSats in the coming years.

 “I see this as a beginning of a new period in remote sensing, in that suddenly all sorts of earth observations that may not have been possible before will become possible with these small, simple satellites.”